SkySwitch/dashbase-installation/README.md

 The create-aws-eks.sh script provides an easy way to create a basic AWS EKS cluster for dashbase installation purpose You can use this script to setup AWS EKS cluster and install dashbase at the same time.
-By default, the script will create an EKS cluster on us-east-2a with three worker nodes of size R5.2xlarge Download the create-aws-eks.sh script and input your AWS Access Key as shown from following example
+By default, the script will create an EKS cluster on us-east-2a with three worker nodes of size R5.2xlarge Download the create-aws-eks.sh script and input your AWS Access Key as shown from following examples ** The following AWS key and secrets are just samples, please your own key and secrets from your account **

 ```
 chmod a+x create-aws-eks.sh